robotology/natural-speech/icubrec/TUTORIAL.md

 (e.g.  `$WSJ0_OTHER/feat/mfcc`) from the subsequent path (e.g.
 `si_tr_s/011/011c0201.feat`).
 The features root folder is defined by an environment variable while the feature list will only contain the relative path under this root folder.
-The lists of feature files for our 3 subsets can by
+The lists of feature files for our 3 subsets can be obtained by running:
-running:

     cd $WSJ0_CORPORA
     find si_tr_s -iname "*.feat" | sed "s:^:*/:g" >$WSJ0_OTHER/tr_feat.lst